imagination-research/EEP/README.md

 ## Command

-We first provide a quick command to valid the results of EEP (Prune+Merge) and the full model in Tab.1 on all datasets in one run.
+The following command produces **all results** of EEP (Prune+Merge) and the full model in Tab.1 in one run.
 Please run:
 ```
 python opencompass/tasks/openicl_reproduce.py dataset_cfgs/mixtral-8x7b-instruct-v0.1_boolq_eval.py --model_path /PATH/TO/YOUR/MIXTRAL-8X7B-INSTRUCT-V0.1/MODEL
 ```